Editor's note: This month only – buy my new ebook Beyond The Camera for just $10! Click the link to learn more or buy. Thanks for reading, Andrew.

-To do so, click on the right arrow on the very right of the Toolbar.
+To do so, click on the white arrow on the very right of the Toolbar.
 Lightroom displays the menu below.

 The ticks indicate which items Lightroom displays in the Toolbar.
 Click on any of the menu items to add or remove them.

 If you have any questions about Grid View, or any aspect of Lightroom’s Library module, then please let us know in the comments.

 Mastering Lightroom Classic: Book One – The Library Module